nitinkc/nitinkc.github.io/_posts/Java/2024-08-21-java-annotations.md

 }
 ```

-In Java, annotations have two main types of syntax: declaration and utilization.
+In Java, annotations have two main types of syntax:
+- declaration and
+- utilization.

 ### Declaration Syntax

-Declaring a Custom Annotation

 Annotations are defined using the `@interface` keyword.
-Here’s how you can define a simple custom annotation:

 ```java
 @Retention(RetentionPolicy.RUNTIME) // Retention policy: available at runtime